 It took a considerable amount of bravery to decide to build our own winery.
 However our family knew that we would never achieve the quality or completeness of story that we wanted if we didn't do the winemaking ourselves.
-Our vertical learning curve consisted of a course at Plumpton College, mentoring and support from Simon Day, and the sheer appetite to learn and experiment straight away.
+Our vertical learning curve consisted of a course at Plumpton College, mentoring and support from Simon Day, and the sheer appetite to experiment straight away.
 We were also aided by LEADER funding which helped make our dream a reality.
 In 2018, our winery was commissioned, and Chris became our winemaker.

 Winemaking ethos